Frequently Asked Questions

-Yes, you may use our Installment Sale program to purchase investment properties of 1-4 units.
+Yes, you may use our programs to purchase investment properties of 1-4 units.

 No, we have the same qualification process, no more or less stringent.

-Currently UIF offers home financing in the states of California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas, Virginia, and Washington.
+Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin.
 Our home financing products are only available to finance properties in these states.

 Each party contributes their monetary share towards the purchase price of the house.
 Customer contributes in the form of a down payment and UIF contribution is the financing amount.
 Since the customer uses the home for his or her benefit, a rent is paid to UIF for using their share of the property.
 The rent is the “profit” UIF derives for investing in this partnership.
 Customer acquires the property from UIF over a 10, 15, 20 or 30 year term in monthly payments.

 The monthly “Buy out” payment consists of two portions: Buyout Price and Use Payment (aka Rent).
 Overtime… the customer buys out UIF’s share and upon final payment takes full ownership of the property.

 There are two types of Musharaka Contracts.
 The intention of the Partnership determines which one is more favorable to use.